 Old Man Logan

 One of the few Marvel “What If…?” comics to garner a follow up series was Tom Defalco and Ron Frenz’ story of May Parker, daughter of Peter and Mary Jane Parker.
 At a young age she went missing and was found living with Mary Jane’s sister, Allison Mongraine; a con artists who kidnapped May at the request of the Green Goblin.
 Peter lost his leg as a result of the conflict following their reunion and retired from crime-fighting.
 Peter and Mary Jane had hoped to conceal their past from their daughter.
 However, at the age of 15 May began to develop the powers of her father.
-When Normon Osborn’s grandson began to wreak havoc, May donned the Scarlet Spider costume of Ben Reilly and began to fight crime like her father before her.
+When Norman Osborn’s grandson began to wreak havoc, May donned the Scarlet Spider costume of Ben Reilly and began to fight crime like her father before her.
 This “What If…?” comic spawned what was known as the MC2 universe and was later integrated in the Spider-Verse cross-over event.
-She’s a popular character and is bound to show up in the upcoming Into The Spider-verse movie.

 The Doom That Came to Gotham